tempertemper/www.tempertemper.net/src/site/posts/2022-01-28--wcag-but-in-language-i-can-understand.md

 The visual presentation of the content matches what's read out by a screen reader.

 #### 1.3.3 Sensory Characteristics
-Nothing is referred to by its colour, size, position, shape, and so on.
+Nothing is referred to just by its colour, size, position, shape, and so on.

 #### 1.3.4 Orientation
 Rotating a device from portrait to landscape doesn't stop everything being perfectly readable and usable.